Last updated : December 16, 2024

 After the fact

-Once the DER receives notification of a safety concern, the DER also requires the employee to produce medical evidence.
+Once the DER receives notification of a safety concern, they require the employee to produce medical evidence.
 It must be in writing from the prescribing physician and clarify whether or not the employee should continue safety-sensitive functions while under the influence of the medication.

 Failure to produce medical evidence